PlumpMath/nao/README.md

 ### Nao

-Nao is a DSL based on chicken scheme for distributed reactive programming.
+Nao is a DSL in chicken scheme for distributed reactive programming.

 Nao is like node.js and running in a event loop based on libuv.
 It also supports non-preempt thread(coroutine) based on chicken scheme's delimited continuation.